 Connecticut parks are listed alphabetically:

-Amusement park and outdoor water park
+- Amusement park and outdoor water park

 Nature’s Art Village is not a conventional amusement park and does not offer the typical assortment of coasters and spinning rides found at parks.
 Attractions include The Dinosaur Place, an exhibit of dozens of animated dinosaurs, a playground, and a moon bounce.
 A splashpad allows visitors to cool down with a variety of sprayers and other ways to get wet.
-Indoor activities include a silver mine, panning for gold, and The Gateway Museum.
-The complex also includes shops and an antiques marketplace.Continue to 5 of 7 below.
+Indoor activities include a silver mine, panning for gold, and The Genius Museum.
+The complex also includes shops and an antiques marketplace.

 The small seaside park offers a few kiddie rides and family rides such as a carousel, a Scrambler, and a junior roller coaster.
 Ocean Beach doesn’t really offer a water park.
 It's just a single water slide, a few sprayers for younger visitors, and a pool.
 Of course, the ocean offers some water activities as well.

-Amusement park and outdoor water park
+- Amusement park and outdoor water slide

 It's not quite as old as Lake Compounce, but Quassy dates back to 1908 and is one of the country’s few remaining trolley parks.
 It also offers an outdoor water park as well as swimming in its lake.
 And it features a wonderful wooden roller coaster, Wooden Warrior.
 Other attractions at the charming park include a freefall tower, a water coaster, the Little Dipper roller coaster, and additional thrill rides and kiddie rides.